elastisys/terms/terms-of-service.md

 For PostgreSQL and RabbitMQ, the Customer is given user access with privileges to delegate access to other Authorized Users and Customer Applications, as required.
 For Redis, access is controlled via NetworkPolicies only, i.e., no usernames and passwords.

+For Argo CD, the Customer only has self-service access to user (non-admin) features.
+Other features of Argo CD -- in particular those requiring admin access or cluster-wide mode -- might not be available or might only be available via service tickets.
+These safeguards are needed to maintain platform stability and security, in line with [A2.3 Safeguards](#a23-safeguards).

 ## A3.3b Application access

 By default, additional managed services are only accessible for applications running within the respective Kubernetes environment.
 Customer can request out-of-cluster access if Customer accepts the added security risks.